ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Solver Configuration and Evaluation Protocol

 \subsection{Ground Truth Solver Settings}

 All 190 ground truth solutions are computed using the Universal Retail Solver (URS) implemented in GurobiPy.
-Table~\ref{tab:solver_settings} lists the solver parameters set in the URS code.
-Note that the URS does \emph{not} constrain threads or random seed; these are left at Gurobi defaults for the ground truth.
-In contrast, LLM-generated code is instructed (via the prompt's output format specification) to set \texttt{Threads=1} and \texttt{Seed=0} to ensure reproducible evaluation.
+Table~\ref{tab:solver_settings} lists the Gurobi parameters used for ground truth computation.
+Both the URS and LLM-generated code use \texttt{Threads=1} and \texttt{Seed=0} to ensure deterministic, single-threaded reproducibility.